OctopusDeploy/blog/blog/2019-05/powershelldsc-as-template/index.md

 ![](Step1Done.png)

-Step 2: Deploy configuration data file
+Step 2: Deploy configuration data file <br />
 Just like Step 1, this will be a Deploy a Package step, except we will not configure a Custom Install Directory.

-Step 3: Our Custom Step Template
+Step 3: Our Custom Step Template <br />
 The third and final step will be our custom step template that we just created.
 For the Configuration Data File step, choose Step 2.
 DSC Path will be something like c:\dsc (or whatever you want), and Configuration Data File name is going to be what you named the file, I called mine WebServer.psd1.

 And that's it!
 Once we've saved our Project, we can create a release and configure a server!